Why Finding Good Employees is Impossible

 That 10-Year Old Job Board Posting

 My new clients looking for blue collar employees tell me they’re just not out there.
-They’ve mysteriously disappeared.
+They’re working on finding good employees, but they’ve mysteriously disappeared.
 No one wants to work for a living today.
-And, it’s impossible to find good employees.

 Well, guess what?
 It’s a buyer’s market at the workplace.
-All of your competitors are looking for the same people you are.
+All of your competitors are looking for the same people as you.
 And they’re all going to the same place.
 So they post to the same job boards, which can sometimes feel like fishing in a fishing hole with no fish.
-Or the wrong kind.
+Or the wrong kind of fish.

 But will your boring job post － the one that reads just like that of your competitors’ － turn up the heat?
 Turn window shoppers into serious job seekers?
 Probably not.